gmzi/radios/README.md

 Add a radio:
 - go to /src/stations.json, add an object there.
-- `npm run build` to grab stations from .json and make the html file.
+- `npm run build` to generate all client files.